Krishna Janmasthan Temple Complex: Medieval Period

 In 1017 or 1018, Mahmud of Ghazni attacked and plundered Mahaban.
-Ghazni's scribe, though not accompanying him on the expedition, Al Utbi describes in his Tarikh-i-Yamini neighbouring holy town which is identified as Mathura.
-He wrote, "In the centre of the city there was a huge and magnificent temple, which the people believed wasn’t built by men but by the angels...
-Any description of the temple, either in words or in pictures, would fall short and fail to convey its beauty."
-Mahmud of Ghazni wrote, "if any one wished to construct a building equal to it, he would not be able to do so without spending a hundred million dinars, and the work would occupy two hundred years, even though the most able and experienced workmen were employed."
 He ordered to burn all the temples and demolish them.
-He plundered gold and silver idols and carried away a load of hundred camels.
+He plundered gold and silver statues and carried away a load of hundred camels.
 A stone inscription in Sanskrit found from the site mentions that in Vikram Samvat 1207 (1150) a person named Jajja who may have been a vassal of Gahadavala king built a Vishnu temple which was 'brilliantly white and touching the clouds'.

 Mughal Period

 Vaishnava saints Chaitanya Mahaprabhu and Vallabhacharya visited Mathura in early 16th century.
 Abdullah, in the reign of Mughal emperor Jehangir, mentions in Tarikh-i-Daudi the destruction of Mathura and its temples by Delhi Sultan Sikandar Lodi in 16th century.
 Lodi had prohibited Hindus from bathing in the river and shaving of heads on the banks as well.
 In the reign of Jehangir, in 1618, Raja Veer Singh Deva Bundela of Orchha had built a temple at the cost of thirty-three lakhs.
-A French traveller Tavernier visited Mathura in 1650 and had described the octagonal temple built in red sand stone.
+A French traveller Tavernier visited Mathura in 1650 and had described the octagonal temple built in red sandstone.
 Italian traveller Niccolao Manucci who worked in Mughal court has also described the temple.
 Mughal prince Dara Shikoh had patronised the temple and donated a railing to the temple.
 The railing was removed by Mathura governor Abdun Nabi Khan on the order of Mughal emperor Aurangzeb and he built the Jama mosque on the ruins of the Hindu temples.
 During the Jat rebellion in Mathura, Abdul Nabi Khan was killed in 1669.
 Aurangzeb attacked Mathura and destroyed that Keshavdeva temple in 1670 and built the Shahi Eidgah in its place.